 Stretched Valuations Make It Critical to Optimize Core Portfolios

 Equities have enjoyed a nine-year bull market run and with a few notable exceptions, market volatility has remained low.
 Quantitative easing around the world has pushed up bond prices.
 Against that backdrop, investors have likely been satisfied with the performance of their core allocation.

 The road may get harder from here, however, underscoring the need to improve returns from the core portfolio.
-Currently, the Shiller Cyclically Adjusted P/E ratio sits at roughly 30.5 times earnings, well above its long-term average of 16.8.
+Currently, the Shiller Cyclically Adjusted P/E ratio of about 28 times earnings, well above its long-term average of 16.6.
 While equity valuations can stray far from their averages for extended periods, it is hard to envision much more upside from stocks, at least in terms of multiple expansions.
 Rates near historical lows make it likely that future returns from fixed income will be lower too.
 In a market environment that portends low future returns, every basis point counts.
 Long/short equity strategies can improve the return profile of the core portfolio and help minimize the drawdown if, or when, equities lose ground.